pan-dora/trellis/README.md

 * Trellis can be configured with `config.yml`
 * Zookeeper can be configured with `zoo.cfg`

-## JDK
+## JDK 9
-* the trellis-app image is compiled for JRE 9 (53).
+* the trellis-app is compiled for JRE 9 (53).
-* the ubuntu image provides the Oracle 9 JDK
+* the ubuntu docker container provides the Oracle 9 JDK

 ## HTTP/2 over TLS
 * a development keystore `trellis.jks` is included in `trellis-app/etc`